Small Soldiers: Production

 On making the film, director Joe Dante recalled, "Originally I was told to make an edgy picture for teenagers, but when the sponsor tie-ins came in the new mandate was to soften it up as a kiddie movie.
 Too late, as it turned out, and there are elements of both approaches in there.
 Just before release it was purged of a lot of action and explosions."
-For the film's effects shots, Dante stated that the original idea was to use mostly puppetry, using puppets provided by Stan Winston.
-However, Dante said that while shooting, it was "simpler and cheaper" to use computer-generated imagery (CGI) after the scenes had been shot, so the film is "one-third puppetry and the rest CGI."
+As an example of the deleted content, he mentioned that at the end of the movie, the Abernathy's house explodes.
+The explosion was shot, but the studio did not want to show it on-screen.
 Dante believes that the studio had hopes that Small Soldiers would be the start of a film series.

-Reception
+For the film's effects shots, Dante stated that the original idea was to use mostly puppets provided by Stan Winston.
+However, Dante said that while shooting, it was "much simpler and cheaper" to use computer-generated imagery (CGI) after the scenes had been shot, so the film is "one-third puppetry and the rest CGI."

+Release

+Promotion

+In November 1997 (the month Small Soldiers began shooting) DreamWorks partnered with FreeZone, a youth-focused online platform, to create interactive websites for three of its upcoming films: Small Soldiers, Paulie, and Mouse Hunt.
+Mouse Hunt had completed shooting in July 1997 and would be released in December 1997, while Paulie had finished shooting the previous month and was in post-production, eventually being released in April 1998.
+The collaboration was intended to serve as an online promotional campaign, with each film receiving its own dedicated site featuring games, film clips, and contests.
+The website for Mouse Hunt was the first of the three to launch.

+Box office

+Small Soldiers opened in 2,539 theaters and earned $14 million on its opening weekend, ranking third behind Lethal Weapon 4 and Armageddon.
+At the end of its theatrical run, the film grossed $55.1 million in the United States and Canada and $16.6 million internationally, totaling in $71.8 million worldwide.